 Developers worked on many open-source projects to return web search results faster and more efficiently by addressing the above problems.
 Their solution was to distribute data and calculations across a cluster of servers to achieve simultaneous processing.

-Eventually, Hadoop came to be a solution to these problems and brought along many other benefits, including the reduction of server deployment cost.
+Eventually, Hadoop came to be a solution to these problems and brought along many other benefits, including the reduction of server deployment costs.

 If you want to learn more about big data processing, read our article about big data servers.